-The government has proposed to slash import duties on steel items further bringing it to zero or near-zero levels to provide relief to MSMEs, which have been hit hard by the high cost of raw materials amidst the raging pandemic.
+The government has proposed to slash import duties on steel items, further bringing it to zero or near-zero levels to provide relief to MSMEs, which have been hit hard by the high cost of raw materials amidst the raging pandemic.

-Top government sources said that a decision had been taken to review duties on steel products and reduce it or withdraw it completely on few items to help the user industry hit hard by rising price of the metal in the domestic market.
+Top government sources said that a decision had been taken to review duties on steel products and reduce it or withdraw it completely on a few items to help the user industry hit hard by the rising price of the metal in the domestic market.

-Also, lower import duties would help maintain supply lines that have been affected with several domestic steel companies reducing steel production to divert medical grade oxygen for Covid-19 relief measures.
+Also, lower import duties would help maintain supply lines that have been affected, with several domestic steel companies reducing steel production to divert medical grade oxygen for Covid-19 relief measures.

-In budget 2021-22, Finance Minister Nirmala Sitharaman had revoked the anti-dumping duty (ADD) and countervailing duty (CVD) on certain steel products while reducing customs duty uniformly to 7.5 percent on semis, flat, and long products of non-alloy, alloy, and stainless steels from 10-12.5 percent levels earlier.
+In budget 2021-22, Finance Minister Nirmala Sitharaman revoked the anti-dumping duty (ADD) and countervailing duty (CVD) on certain steel products while reducing customs duty uniformly to 7.5 percent on semis, flat, and long products of non-alloy, alloy, and stainless steels from 10-12.5 percent levels earlier.
 She also brought down import duty to nil on steel scrap to support user industries hit hard by a sharp rise in steel prices.

 These duties may now be withdrawn or slashed further.